 4. What to Include in Your Business Proposal

-A well-written business proposal should leave no questions about what services or products you will provide and how you will provide them.
-Here are the crucial elements every business proposal should include:
+A well-written business proposal should leave no questions about what services or products you'll provide and how you'll provide them.
+Here are the crucial elements every winning business proposal should include:

 - Executive Summary.
 This should be the first section of your business proposal.
 The executive summary focuses on your solution to your customer's problem.
 A client should be able to scan it quickly.
 The purpose is to entice the client to read the rest of your proposal.
 A short paragraph or two is ideal.
 Use the client's terms whenever possible.
 Focus on how your products or services benefit the client.

 - Scope.
 This is the next section of the proposal.
 Provide a detailed description of your solution.
-Make sure that you and the client agree upon what you will provide for them and how you will provide it.
+Make sure that you and the client agree upon what you'll provide for them and how you'll provide it.
 An unclear scope can cost you hundreds or even thousands of dollars.
 For more information about scope, review the Tuts+ tutorial from Annie Mueller, How to Stop Scope Creep From Eating Up Your Profits.

 - Delivery.
 Your delivery details should be clearly stated in your business proposal.
 The details include the date and time of delivery, method of delivery, and a summary of your deliverables.
 Don’t forget to take time differences into consideration.

 - Terms.
 The terms of your business proposal are important.
-They are there to protect you and your client from any misunderstandings.
+They're there to protect you and your client from any misunderstandings.
 They also include your payment terms.
 This Tuts+ tutorial from Andrew Blackman, The Best Invoice Payment Terms to Avoid Past Due Invoices, lists some terms you may want to include.
-You will probably have the same, or similar terms, for most clients.
+You'll probably have the same, or similar terms, for most clients.
 If you write a lot of business proposals, consider having an attorney review this section.

 - Expiration Date.
 A good business proposal includes an expiration date.
 You don't want that client coming back years from now, when your prices have increased, and asking for your old prices.
 Use a phrase like “proposal good for 60 days” to state when the offer expires.